Itsdaodao/tp/docs/UserGuide.md

 * User's interaction with the launched application is outside the scope of this feature.
 * User's can also launch external application through the GUI by left-clicking the Telegram or GitHub links of a person in the person card.

 Examples:
-* `launch 3 -l` launches Telegram web browser to open a chat with the 3rd person's Telegram handle in the displayed person list.
+* `launch 3 -l` launches browser with the formatted link `https://t.me/HANDLE`, with `HANDLE` as the  Telegram handle of the 3rd person's in the displayed person list (given they have a Telegram Handle).
-* `launch 1 -g` launches web browser to the GitHub profile of the 1st person in the displayed person list.
+* `launch 1 -g` launches browser with the formatted link `https://github.com/USERNAME`, with the `USERNAME` as the GitHub username of the 1st person in the displayed person list (given they have a GitHub username).

 **Important Notes:**
 * The launch command has only been tested on the following operating systems.